m0ver/tinystruct-examples/README.md

 =========
 This is an example project based on tinystruct2.0, it supports both C/S application and B/S web application development.

-To execute it in CLI Mode
+To execute it in CLI mode
 ---
 ```tcsh
 $ bin/dispatcher --version